mykelalvis/FT/Traveller/WORKING/Book 1.md

 reduction of 2 in strength, dexterity, and endurance.
 Different Gravity: A world of size 8 is assumed to have normal gravity.
 Subtract the size of the world on which the adventurers are from 8 and multiply the result by 12.5%.
-This indicates the additional load that the character is capable of carry- ing, in kilograms.
+This indicates the additional load that the character is capable of carry-ing, in kilograms.
-For example, a world with size 4 (8-4=4; 4x12.5%=50%) allows a character to carry an additional 50% load without beng considered encumbered.
+For example, a world with size4 (8-4=4; 4x12.5%=50%) allows a character to carry an additional 50% load without beng considered encumbered.
 A world with size 10 (8-lo=-2; -2x12.5%=-25%) reduces the allowable load by 25%.